 Students who get a grade of 0 or 1 for a component may be permitted at most one retake of that component, at the discretion of the exam's grading committee.
 (Those whose exams are particularly poor may not be given the opportunity to retake, but may instead be asked to leave the program).
-Retakes must be completed no later than the semester following the first attempt (i.e. the 7th semester on the Standard Plan, or 5th for students on the Shortened Plan.).
+Retakes must be completed no later than the semester following the first attempt (the student's 7th semester).
 Exams cannot be rescheduled except in documented exceptional circumstances (of illness or family emergency).
 A missed exam counts as a failed exam.

-Once a student has passed the qualifying exam (with a grade of 1 or 2) and met all coursework requirements, she/he may apply for the M.A. degree (see §2.2 below).
+Once a student has passed the qualifying exam (with a grade of 1 or 2) and met all coursework requirements, they may apply for the M.A. degree (see §2.2 below).
 Consult with the Office Manager for the paperwork and procedures.